kubernetes-sigs/kueue/keps/3122-expose-flavors-in-localqueue-status/README.md

 Existing integration tests should be updated to tests whether the new data are correctly passed and applied on CRD.

+Additionally, add an integration test case to check that Flavors are updated after forcefully removing the ClusterQueue while ignoring validations.

 ### Graduation Criteria

 We will graduate this feature to stable together with the whole LocalQueue API.